%@ Page Language="C#"%>

 Once the process has been published on SharePoint, you will be able to view your diagram documentation.

-After clicking Finish on the last step of the process, you will be redirected to your browser in order to access SharePoint to navigate the newly published documentation.
+After clicking Finish on the last step of the process, you will be redirected to your browser to access SharePoint to navigate the newly published documentation.
 If you are using Internet Explorer and provided the wrong credentials it is possible for you to get stuck, not being able to log into your SharePoint account, since Explorer tries to perform the log in with the wrong credentials.
 To solve this you need to delete your passwords from the Windows Credentials Administrator.

 The legend displayed when the mouse is hovered over each process is defined in the Diagram properties.